yulius98/No-Selenium/README.md

 ## 🙏 Acknowledgments

 - NSW Parliament for providing the public API
-- BeautifulSoup and Requests libraries
+- BeautifulSoup and Requests libraries for excellent web scraping tools
+- Colorama library for beautiful colored console output
-- Python community for excellent tools
+- Python community for excellent development tools

 ## 📧 Contact

+**Author**: Yulius Kurniawan Wijaya

 For issues or questions, please open an issue on the repository.